Qualitative Analysis of the Teacher and Student Roles in Pair Programming: Results

 Besides \emph{Recognize Unnoticed Knowledge Gap}, we also use the concept of \emph{Recognize Semi-Aware Knowledge Gap}.
-Here, the partner expresses their uncertainty implicitly — by hesitant behavior, prolonged pauses, interrupting themselves, thinking aloud, or postponing an encountered problem.
-Again, the other partner reacts in a helpful way, typically by proposing and explaining a solution.
+Here, the \emph{CStud} shows uncertainty by hesitant behavior, prolonged pauses, interrupting themselves, thinking aloud, or postponing a step.
+Again, the \emph{CTeach} reacts in a helpful way, typically by proposing and explaining a solution.

-\begin{example}[PA3 - Recognize Semi-Aware Knowledge Gap] P3, who is currently in possession of keyboard and mouse, uses a function and seemingly doesn't know which argument to provide.
+\begin{exmpl}[PA3 - Recognize Semi-Aware Knowledge Gap] Driver \emph{CStud} P3 uses a function and seemingly does not know which argument to provide.